-Protect native biodiversity by greening your garden
+Support biodiversity by naturalizing your garden with native plants

 By introducing native plants and some strategic design features to your garden, you can provide patches of natural habitat for many species.
 A well-designed backyard offers birds and pollinators — like butterflies — more living space, feeding opportunities and cover from predators.

 By enhancing and restoring natural elements in your garden, you'll make the urban landscape more wildlife-friendly.

 Shield fern and fringed dicentra (Photo by NCC)

 Where to begin?